5l1v3r1/VizAly-Inspect/README.md

 ## Copyright and license
 LANS has asserted copyright on the software package C17078, entitled Framework for Analysis and Visualization of Simulation Data.

-# Convert HACC GenericIO data to VTK formats
+# Example: Convert HACC GenericIO data to VTK formats

 There exists some excutables to convert HACC GenericIO files into VTK particle or rectilinear grid format after resampling.
 This allows HACC datasets to be loaded into downstream visualization toolkits such as VisIt or ParaView.